BoulderCodeHub/RWDataPlyr/cran-comments.md

 The only note identifies that this is the first CRAN submission of this package.

+This is the second submission, which addresses comments on quoting software names, and reducing the number of examples that use `\dontrun{}`.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.